kadiogluberke/iml_24_project/README.md

 - Run `docker-compose build` to build docker image
 - Run `docker-compose up` to run docker container
 - Go `http://localhost:5001` to reach the interface
+- Specify port, if you want to run the image at Docker Desktop (`5001` for example)

 - Demo: